Tom Segev: Career

+Books

 In The Seventh Million: The Israelis and the Holocaust (1993), Segev explores the decisive impact of the Holocaust on the identity, ideology and politics of Israel.
 Although controversial, it was praised by Elie Wiesel in the Los Angeles Times Book Review.

-In One Palestine, Complete: Jews and Arabs Under the British Mandate, a New York Times Editor's Choice Best Book (2000) and a recipient of a National Jewish Book Award in the Israel category, Segev describes the era of the British Mandate in Palestine (1917–1948).
+In One Palestine, Complete: Jews and Arabs Under the British Mandate, a New York Times Editor's Choice Best Book (2000) and a recipient of a National Jewish Book Award in the Israel category, Segev gives an account of the era of the British Mandate in Palestine (1917–1948).

-Segev's history of the social and political background of the Six-Day War, 1967: Israel, the War, and the Year That Transformed the Middle East (2006) states that there was no existential threat to Israel from a military point of view.
+Segev's history of the social and political background of the Six-Day War, 1967: Israel, the War, and the Year That Transformed the Middle East (2007) states that there was no existential threat to Israel from a military point of view.
 Segev also doubts that the Arab neighbours would have really attacked Israel.
 Still, large segments of the Israeli population had a real fear that the Egyptians and Syrians would eliminate them.
 That fear pressured the Israeli government in such a way that it opted for a pre-emptive attack.
 The Jordanian army's attack on West Jerusalem provided a pretext to invade East Jerusalem, according to Segev.
 Even though the occupation of East Jerusalem was not politically planned, the author considers that it was always desired.

-In February 2018, Segev published a biography of David Ben-Gurion.
+Michael Oren, Israel's ambassador to the United States from 2009 to 2013 and author of Six Days of War, criticized the book for not properly considering the domestic politics of Arab countries or the military support they had received from the Soviet Union.

+In February 2018, Segev published a biography of David Ben-Gurion, which appeared in English the following year as A State at Any Cost: The Life of David Ben-Gurion.
+The book, based on documents from the Israel State Archives, generated controversy in Israel.
+Among other revelations were Ben-Gurion's fear that the Jewish army would not be able to triumph in the 1948 Palestine War and his unsuccessful attempt to get the British Mandate for Palestine extended.
+According to Segev, the book took six years to write.
+Journalists Linda Gradstein and Avraham Avi-hai described the book as a fact-based personal portrait of Ben-Gurion.